barseghyanartur/django-fobi/README.rst

     <div class="{{ fobi_theme.custom_data.form_button_wrapper_html_class }}">

-You're like would want to either remove the footer text or change it.
+You likely would want to either remove the footer text or change it.
 Define a variable in your project's settings module, called ``FOBI_THEME_FOOTER_TEXT``.
 See the following code as example: